Introduction

 Customizing Storage Space

-Adjust to desired height: Position the shelves at heights that accommodate your storage needs effectively.
-Most medicine cabinets come with adjustable shelf brackets for this purpose.
+Adjust to desired height: Set the shelves at heights that fit your storage needs.
+Most medicine cabinets come with adjustable brackets to help you do this.

-Secure the shelves: Ensure each shelf is level and securely placed within the cabinet guides.
-This prevents any shifting or tipping when items are placed on them.
+Secure the shelves: Make sure each shelf is level and securely placed within the cabinet guides.
+This will keep them from shifting or tipping when you place items on them.

 Caulking for a Finished Look